capcom6-learning/py-tube/metadata/README.md

 ### GET /video?id={id}

-Return single video with given id or 404 if no such video exists.
+Returns single video with given id or 404 if no such video exists.

 ### POST /video

-Creates new video with given parameters.
+Registers new video with given `name` and `videoPath`.
 Accepts `application/json`.